 CourtFlow AI integrates with the following third-party services:

-• Google Workspace APIs — Gmail (email reading/sending), Google Drive (document storage), Google Calendar (deadline events).
+• Google Workspace APIs — Gmail (court email detection, label application, daily briefing delivery), Google Drive (court document filing), Google Calendar (deadline events), Google Tasks (deadline tasks).
 Governed by Google's API Services User Data Policy.
+See Section 3 for scope-by-scope detail.

-• Google Gemini AI — Document analysis and natural language processing.
-Document content is sent to Gemini for processing and is subject to Google's AI data usage policies.
+• Google Gemini AI — Document analysis, natural language processing, case law citation generation, draft response generation, trial preparation content generation, case brief generation, and AI chat.
+Document content and case metadata are sent to Gemini for processing and are subject to Google’s AI data usage policies.
+Google does not use API data to train Gemini models.

 • Supabase — Database hosting (PostgreSQL).
 All data encrypted at rest.